i-pi/i-pi/docs/src/tutorials.rst

 CTOT:
    The total number of connected client codes.

-What output gets written to file is specified by the tag.
-There are three types of files; properties files, trajectory files and checkpoint files, which are specified with , and tags respectively.
+What output gets written to file is specified by the :ref:`output` tag.
+There are three types of files; properties files, trajectory files and checkpoint files, which are specified with :ref:`properties`, :ref:`trajectory` and :ref:`checkpoint` tags respectively.
 For an in-depth discussion on these three types of output files see :ref:`outputfiles`, but for now let us just explain the rationale behind each of these output file types in turn.